elastisys/compliantkubernetes/docs/operator-manual/opensearch-mappings.md

 ![Detect Numeric](../img/dynamic_mapping_5.png)

-Checking the dynamic mapping again, we can see that Opensearch was able to detect the numeric, and set the value of field to **long**
+Checking the dynamic mapping again, we can see that OpenSearch was able to detect the numeric, and set the value of field to **long**

 ![Get Mapping](../img/dynamic_mapping_6.png)